hasaanahmedrana/Introduction-to-Data-Science/README.md

-# * Introduction-to-Data-Science. *
+# _Introduction-to-Data-Science._
 ---
-* Welcome to my Intro to Data Science repository!
+_Welcome to my Intro to Data Science repository!
 This space is dedicated to documenting my hands-on learning journey, showcasing examples, notes, and practical code as
-I dive into the fascinating world of data science. *
+I dive into the fascinating world of data science._
+---
-##  * What You’ll Find Here *
+##  _What You’ll Find Here_

-- **Core Concepts**: Important ideas and principles that form the foundation of data science.
+- _**Core Concepts**:_ _Important ideas and principles that form the foundation of data science._
-- **Code Samples**: Example code showing how to apply various data science techniques in practice.
+- _**Code Samples**:_ _Example code showing how to apply various data science techniques in practice._
-- **Tools and Techniques**: Tutorials and exercises using Python, Jupyter notebooks, and libraries like Pandas and NumPy.
+- _**Tools and Techniques**:_ _Tutorials and exercises using Python, Jupyter notebooks, and libraries like Pandas and NumPy._

+---
-## * Purpose *
+## _Purpose_

-* This repository serves as my learning resource for data science.
-It helps me organize concepts, *
-* work on real-world datasets, and apply what I learn in practical projects. *
+_This repository serves as my learning resource for data science.
+It helps me organize concepts, work on real-world datasets, and apply what I learn in practical projects._

+---

-## * How to Use *
+## _How to Use_

-* To get started, clone this repository to your local machine using the following command: *
+_To get started, clone this repository to your local machine using the following command:_

 ```bash
 git clone https://github.com/hasaanahmedrana/Introduction-to-Data-Science